tekbasse/futil/README.md

 po box 20, Marylhurst, OR 97036-0020 usa
 email: kappa@dekka.com

-Q-Wiki is open source and published under the GNU General Public License, consistent with the OpenACS system: http://www.gnu.org/licenses/gpl.html
+File Utility is open source and published under the GNU General Public License, consistent with the OpenACS system: http://www.gnu.org/licenses/gpl.html
-A local copy is available at q-wiki/www/doc/LICENSE.html
+A local copy is available at futil/www/doc/LICENSE.html

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by